Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 - from simple to complex
 - from single variable to multiple variables

-You are recommended to run the code cells in IDEAR in an orderly manner, since some cells are depending on the outputs from previous cells.
+It is recommended that you run the code cells in IDEAR in the order provided, since some cells depend on the outputs from previous cells.

 Cells _**Global Configuration and Setting Up**_, _**Import necessary packages and set up environment parameters**_, and _**Define some functions for generating reports**_ need to run first in order to import necessary modules or define functions that are going to be used by IDEAR.

 During the interactive process of data exploration, analysis, and visualization, you can click the **Export** button for each analysis and visualization.
 The Python scripts used to generate the results of your analysis and visualization are output/appended to some temporary Jupyter Notebooks in the directory _export\_dir_ you specified in the second code cell of the IDEAR Jupyter Notebook.
 You can generate a final data report from the temporary Jupyter Notebooks in this directory.
-Click the **Generate Final Report** button to merge all temporary Jupyter Notebooks in this directory to a single Jupyter Notebook, which you need to run in order to generate your final report.
-You can then share this report with your project teammates or with your clients to discuss what insights you obtained from your exploration of the data.
+Click the **Generate Final Report** button to merge all temporary Jupyter Notebooks in this directory to a single Jupyter Notebook.
+You can share this report with your project teammates or with your clients to discuss what insights you obtained from your exploration of the data.

 ## 1. Read and Summarize the Data